vuestorefront/vue-storefront/packages/docs/faq/ssg.md

-# Does Vue storefront support Static-Site Generation?
+# Does Vue Storefront support Static-Site Generation?

 No, at this moment, Vue Storefront only works as a Server-Side Rendered (SSR) application.